Proven-Paradox/shaper-system/Handbook.md

 Prerequisites: [Challenge](#challenge)
 Range: Melee
 Targets: One enemy
-Cost: 0 MP (Overload 3 MP/7 MP)
+Cost: 0 MP (Overload +3 MP/7 MP)
 Damage: x1/x2/x3 (Physical)
 Effect: You may use your Phyiscal or Mental Defense Bonus in place of your Physical or Mental Offense.
 If you use Physical Defense, this Ability functions as an Attack.
 If you use Mental Defense, this Ability functions as a Spell.
-You may choose to overload this Ability to 3 MP or 7 MP, which increases the Ability's damage multiplier to x2 or x3, respectively.
+You may choose to Overload this Ability to 3 MP or 7 MP, which increases the Ability's damage multiplier to x2 or x3, respectively.
 If you pay any Overload cost, this Ability also Provokes its target.
 Description: You overwhelm a foes defenses using your own.
 This could reflect a shield bash, striking with armored limbs, overloading your mechanical armor's energy shields, or similar techniques which rely on armor.

 #### Bladebreak